Identifying Wrist Motion

 Axes of Operation

-One of the things that makes wrist motion tricky to understand is that even though the forearm joint doesn’t move during the picking motion, its static position still influences which of the wrist’s 360 possible degrees of motion you choose.
+When you use wrist motion, the forearm joint doesn’t move during picking, but its position still influences which of the wrist’s 360 possible degrees of motion you choose.
 The end result in all cases will be that the hand moves while the rest of the arm doesn’t.
-But that hand motion won’t necessarily be the same.
+But that hand motion may be different based on which way the forearm is rotated.

 For example, Steve Morse uses what we call a supinated forearm position, resting the pinky side of the arm on the guitar body, and exposing the underside of the forearm to our view:

-At the other end of the forearm spectrum we have pronation, where the forearm rotates in the opposite direction, so that the thumb side of the hand contacts the guitar and the pinky side lifts off the strings.
+At the other end of the forearm spectrum we have pronation, where the forearm is rotated in the opposite direction, so that the thumb side of the hand contacts the guitar and the pinky side lifts off the strings.
 Here’s bluegrass great David Grier’s pronated setup:

 David’s pronated form is super obvious here, creating an air gap beneath the pinky.
 This is the inverse of the way Steve orients his arm.